microsoft/vscode-wiki/Extension-API-guidelines.md

 We usually don’t expose the fact that setting state is asynchronous.
 We try to have API that feels sync -`editor.selection` is a getter/setter and not a method.

+_Note:_ Providing synchronous data comes with some additional engineering cost and will consume extra memory.
+However, it guarantees fast (zero-cost) data reading.
+Extensions might read a property in a tight loop and doing millions of RPC calls comes at a cost, esp. when it is not just the call but also the preparing of the "API-shaped" data.
+Also, synchronous APIs are more ergonomic and for extension authors easier to reason about (after every await the world could have changed)

 Data Driven
 -
 Whenever possible, you should define a data model and define provider-interfaces.
 This puts VS Code into control as we can decide when to ask those providers, how to deal with multiple providers etc. The `ReferenceProvider` interface is a good sample for this.